-Update: These offers for the Amex EveryDay® Credit Card, the Citi Prestige® Card and the Citi ThankYou® Preferred have expired.
+Update: These offers for the Amex EveryDay® Credit Card, the Citi Prestige® Card, the Citi ThankYou® Preferred and the Delta Reserve® Credit Card from American Express have expired.
 Learn more about the current offers here.

 I’ve long been on record as saying many credit cards are worth the annual fees because of the ongoing value they can provide.
 In general, I tend to look at three factors when evaluating a credit card: